Electrico: 2006–2007: Rise through the Ranks

-'Love In New Wave', the first single of Hip City, subsequently went on to become Electrico's second song earned a No.1 spot on the Singaporean radio station 987FM's official Top10 chart show on 22 September 2006.
-The session in which Love In New Wave topped the chart happened to have lead guitarist Daniel Sassoon as its guest co-host for the day.
+"Love In New Wave", the first single of Hip City, subsequently went on to become Electrico's second song to reach No.1 on 987FM's (Note: Continuation of the previous Perfect 10 98.7 FM charts, after the radio station was rebranded as 987FM in 2005) official Top 10 weekly countdown chart on 22 September 2006.
 The single also later went on to top the charts in the Philippines.
-The music video for 'Love In New Wave' was shot mostly inside Ministry Of Sound, Club Happy and at Haji Lane.
+The music video for "Love In New Wave" was shot mostly inside Ministry Of Sound, Club Happy and at Haji Lane.
 It was directed by Carl Siahaan.
-Siahaan's sister, model/actress Desiree Siahaan made a guest appearance in the video.
+Siahaan's sister, model/actress Desiree Siahaan, made a guest appearance in the video.

-Frontman David Tan revealed that all the songs in Hip City describe and reflect the current Singaporean music scene.
+Frontman David Tan revealed that all the songs in Hip City describe and reflected the then-current Singaporean music scene.

-In November 2006, Electrico released their second single, a ballad called 'Hello'.
+In November 2006, Electrico released their second single, a ballad called "Hello".

-Love in New Wave charted No.32 in 987FM's Top100 Countdown of 2006.
-Electrico also won the Local Act of the Year (2006) accolade in 987FM's Top100 Special Category Nomination.
+"Love in New Wave" charted No.32 in 987FM's Top100 Countdown of 2006.
+Electrico also won the 2006 Local Act of the Year accolade in 987FM's Top100 Special Category Nomination.

-Love in New Wave also snagged the No.16 position in Power98's Top30 of 2006.
+"Love in New Wave" also snagged the No.16 position in Power98's Top30 of 2006.

-It was reported in Singapore's tabloid newspaper, TODAY, on 21 November 2006, that a special remix of Love in New Wave was done by Singaporean DJs Aldrin Quek and Akien, and that it became the latest dance anthem championed by British DJ Pete Tong on his high-profile Essential Mix series on BBC Radio 1 in England.